kimpettersen/angular-node-cv/README.md

 Testacular makes it possible to run both unit and e2e tests.
 I did not have any problems with unittesting, however, the e2e tests took quite some time to figure out.

-It turns out that you need two different config files for this to work, and if you include the wrong files nothing seems to work.
+It turns out that you need two different config files for this to work with Angular.

 Testacular opens a browser instance and does whatever you defined in your script.
 It lets you pause wherever you want to investigate states and to see why your test fails in a certain scenario.